kundan-kumavat/healthcare_ecosytem/README.md

   - Securely store patients' medical history such as previous surgeries, medications, allergies, chronic conditions, and much more.
   - Smartwatch integration to sync health data, as well as medical reports upload support (e.g., PDFs or images).

-- **📋 Medical Record Management**:
-  - Patients can view and manage their medical history, current medication, disease details, and past surgeries.

 - **🔔 Appointment Reminders**:
   - After booking an appointment, it will automatically appear on the calendar as a reminder for the patient.

 - **📊 Medical Report Analysis**:
   - Automatically analyze uploaded medical reports like blood tests, X-rays, or prescriptions using AI-based tools.
   - Get insights, flag abnormalities, and track changes over time for better health monitoring.

-- **🩺 3D Modeling for Health Analysis**:
-  - Visualize patient-specific 3D anatomical models using advanced 3D file formats like `.gltf`.
-  - Enable doctors and patients to review 3D medical models for better diagnosis, surgical planning, or physical therapy guidance.

-- **🤖 AI-Powered Chatbot Integration**:
-  - Get instant assistance using an integrated chatbot that provides professional advice on medical conditions, potential treatments, and lifestyle improvements.
-  - The chatbot acts as a 24/7 virtual health advisor offering basic consultation and appointment scheduling assistance.

 - **📧 SMS and WhatsApp Notification Support** (Upcoming):
   - Send appointment confirmations and reminders via SMS or WhatsApp notifications.